 The following events are organised during the Form III year and are designed to help the girls with their transition into Senior School as well as to build confidence and enthusiasm as preparation for life-long learning.

 “I was thrilled that I received the Catherine Aylward award for my contribution to the school” Form III pupil

 During the Upper II Summer Term, girls are invited to attend a joiners’ event.
 This is an afternoon in which existing and new girls participate in a series of activities with their future class mates as well as many of their teachers.
 It also provides an opportunity for parents to get to know staff and each other.

 Big Sister, Little Sister

-Each Form III pupil is twinned with a Big Sister in the Sixth Form – someone who can offer support and advice on life in the Senior School.
+Each Form III pupil is twinned with a Big Sister in Priory 6 – someone who can offer support and advice on life in the Senior School.
 Simply put, they are a friendly face and someone the younger pupils can talk to; who has ‘been there before’ and is happy to help.
 They are available to their Little Sister to listen, care and to provide a positive female role model.
 St Augustine taught that a secure and happy environment enables the best learning and our community reflects that.

 Retreat – High Ashurst